 what is psychoanalytic psychotherapy?

-Psychotherapy is a professional and collaborative partnership between you and your psychotherapist, who will listen to you attentively and in a non-judgmental and respectful way.
-It promotes wellbeing on all aspects of emotional and mental health.
+Psychotherapy is a professional and collaborative partnership between you and your psychotherapist, who will listen to you attentively and in a non-judgemental and respectful way.
+It promotes well being on all aspects of emotional and mental health.